5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 We have already discussed the transformation codes 0 (offset) and 1 (length) but not 3: this returns the pattern number which matched the input document, origin zero.

-In our case it is the third pattern (`foo`) we are interested in, therefore we can ignore those that are 0 an 1.
+In our case it is the third pattern (`foo`) we are interested in, so we can ignore those that are 0 and 1.

 A> # Greedy and lazy
 A>
-A> Note that using the option `⍠('Greedy' 0)` has a disadvantage: it makes _all_ search patterns lazy.
+A> Using the option `⍠('Greedy' 0)` has a disadvantage: it makes _all_ search patterns lazy.
 A>
 A> There will be cases when you want only a part of your search pattern to be lazy and other parts greedy.
 A>